dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 # Rules of thumb

-* You probably won't have your webpage optimized if you first don't know at which group of keywords you should be focusing on (through keywords research)
+* You probably won't have your webpage optimized if you first don't know at which group of keywords you should be focusing on (through keywords research).

+* If you have high *impression rate* but low *click-through-rates (CTRs)* this means you are showing up at the search results but viewers don't click your website.

-* If search volume is high and competition/difficulty is low ==> large potential traffic at the lowest levels of competition ==> demand is high and supply is low ==> market opportunity
+* If search volume is high and competition/difficulty is low, this means there is large potential traffic at the lowest levels of competition, i.e. demand is high and supply is low, a fact which suggests market opportunity.

 * Use a specific group of keywords that have a meaningful *search volume*, are *relevant*, and are not too competitive (since it would be difficult for you to be discriminated if there is a lot of competition around those keywords).

 * If a specific keyword is being aggressively bid on in CPC markets, this is an indicator of how difficult it will be organically.
 I.e., If a keyword is being aggressively bid on, this means that a significant competition from paid ads exists, and developing an alternative keyword might be necessary.

 ----